 Examines issues related to counseling clients with substance abuse problems.
-Focus is placed on the student's ability to use state-of-the-art methods for assessment, treatment, planning, client motivation, and behavior change.
-Prerequisites: ADDS521, ADDS522, or ADDS505 or equivalent.
+Focuses on the analysis of stateof-the-art methods for assessment, treatment planning, client motivation, and behavior change.
+Prerequisites: Graduate standing.
+Acceptance in M.H.S. in Addictions Studies or permission of instructor.